acentswap/docs2-wiki/products/pottery/how-to-play-pottery.md

 ![](https://lh6.googleusercontent.com/1LeGKpa30KvmyKDKN5o54K\_HjJAVPyJhIeEmCXQzC8pDJGAJQ1kz89iKdoOwIXH2xOE9nin5r47dCiZvAlluTkOfwf1FfQ5gZ4MtMahGiRZ0TT4sSyOpsUKWOqZxKPnMYeLtZ9F3OuRlaRO\_sqr6Lvo)

 You can withdraw the prize by clicking the Withdraw button and it will be a transaction for you to approve.
-Please note that you will have to pay gas fee on BNB Smart Chain to withdraw the prize.
+Please note that you will have to pay gas fee on Acent Mainnet to withdraw the prize.

 ****